soapteam/soapfish/doc/middlewares.rst

 How to Write Middleware
 -----------------------

 Middleware must be a callable accepting 2 parameters `request` and `next_call` with these exact names.
-The callable must return a soapbox response object.
+The callable must return a soapfish response object.
-I encourage you to look at soapbox built-in middleware for working examples (eg. soapbox.middlewares.ExceptionToSoapFault or soapbox.middlewares.ExceptionLogger).
+I encourage you to look at soapfish built-in middleware for working examples (eg. soapfish.middlewares.ExceptionToSoapFault or soapfish.middlewares.ExceptionLogger).

 This example is the most simple implementation of middleware.